 by Catholic.org | Source: Catholic.net

-born in Rome, was ordained by Pope St. Marcellinus during the peace that preceded the
+born in Rome, was ordained by Pope St. Marcellinus during the peace that preceded the persecutions

 of Diocletian.
-He passed through those days of terror, witnessed the abdication of
+He passed through those days of terror, witnessed the abdication of Diocletian and

-Diocletian and Maximian, and saw the triumph of Constantine in the year 312.
-Two years later he
+Maximian, and saw the triumph of Constantine in the year 312.
+Two years later he succeeded St.

 Melchiades as Bishop of Rome.
-In the same year, he sent four legates to represent him
+In the same year, he sent four legates to represent him at the great

-at the great Council of the Western Church, held at Aries.
-He confirmed it's decision and imparted
+Council of the Western Church, held at Aries.
+He confirmed it´s decision and imparted them to the

-The Council of Nice was assembled during his reign, in the year 325, but not being able to
+Council of Nice was assembled during his reign, in the year 325, but not being able to assist at it

-assist at it in person, on account of his great age, he sent his legates, who headed the list of
+in person, on account of his great age, he sent his legates, who headed the list of subscribers to

 its decrees, preceding the Patriarchs of Alexandria and Antioch.
-St. Sylvester was
+St. Sylvester was Pope for

 Join the new media evangelization.
 Your tax-deductible gift allows Catholic.net to build a culture of life in our nation and throughout the world.
 Please help us promote the Church's new evangelization by donating to Catholic.net right now.
 God bless you for your generosity.